swiftsoftwaregroup/aws-plugin-for-slurm/README.md

 }
 ```

-NOTE: This repo started as a fork of [AWS Plugin for Slurm - Version 2](https://github.com/aws-samples/aws-plugin-for-slurm/tree/plugin-v2)
+NOTE: This repo started as a fork of [AWS Plugin for Slurm - Version 2](https://github.com/aws-samples/aws-plugin-for-slurm/tree/plugin-v2).
+See their [LICENSE](https://github.com/aws-samples/aws-plugin-for-slurm/blob/plugin-v2/LICENSE) for details.